Ammar0021/Stream-Scoop/README.md

 # Stream Scoop

-A Sleek Script to Grab Videos, Audios, and Subtitles from most sites.
+A Sleek Script for Grabbing Videos, Audios, and Subtitles from most sites

 ## Requirements